-A well-drafted commercial contract records what the parties agreed, allocates risk between them, and provides a clear framework for resolving disputes if something goes wrong.
-Most poorly drafted contracts fail at the second and third tasks while purporting to accomplish the first.
+Commercial contracts Kenya, a well-drafted agreement records what the parties agreed, allocates risk between them, and provides a clear framework for resolving disputes if something goes wrong.
+Most poorly drafted contracts fail at the second and third tasks while purporting to accomplish the first, and the clauses that actually do this risk-allocation and dispute-prevention work are frequently the ones a generic template gets wrong or omits entirely.

 Deliverables should be defined with enough specificity to allow objective assessment of whether performance obligations have been met.
 Vague descriptions are among the most common sources of commercial disputes.
-If the contract is for services, specify what the service provider will do, what they will not do, and how completion will be measured.
+If the contract is for services, specify what the service provider will do, what they will not do, and how completion will be measured, since a dispute over whether a service was actually “complete” is far easier to resolve against an objective, pre-agreed standard than against each party’s own after-the-fact recollection of what was expected.
+Where deliverables are staged or phased, each phase should have its own acceptance criteria rather than leaving acceptance of the whole engagement to a single, distant final milestone.

 Payment Terms